commonsmachinery/lo-paste-with-credit/README.md

 Usage
 -----

-To paste an image and automatically add credit data:
+To paste an image and automatically add credits:

-1. Copy an image with metadata from Firefox.
+1. Copy an image with credits from Firefox.
-2. Paste via "Edit->Paste with credit".
+2. Paste via "Edit->Paste with credits" or click "Paste with credits" button next to the regular Paste button on the toolbar.

+Note: Credits won't show in Impress, see below for how to make them visible.

-To copy image with credit metadata back to clipboard:
+To copy image with credit metadata back to clipboard (Writer-only):

 1. Right-click the image.
-2. Choose "Copy with metadata"
+2. Choose "Copy with credits"

 To generate a credits block in Impress:

-1. Paste one or more images using "Edit->Paste with credit"
+1. Paste one or more images using "Edit->Paste with credits"
 2. Choose "Insert->Credits" from the main menu.

 License